OaklandPeters/unroll/README.rst

 Unroll
 ====
+Multi-line comprehensions; Python 2/3 compatible; list-comprehensions, generators, dict-comprehensions, and more.

-Unroll is a 'vernacular' tool, instended for everyday Python programming.
+Unroll is a 'vernacular' tool, intended for everyday Python programming.

 The most common use-case is the ``@unroll`` decorator, for writing the equivalent of multi-line comprehensions::